Ugo Amadi: Seattle Seahawks

 Amadi was selected by the Seattle Seahawks in the fourth round (132nd overall) of the 2019 NFL draft.
+He made 16 appearances for Seattle during his rookie campaign, logging one fumble recovery and 17 combined tackles.
+Amadi made 14 appearances (five starts) for the Seahawks during the 2020 season, recording seven pass deflections, one forced fumble, and 54 combined tackles.

+Amadi played in all 17 games (including seven starts) for Seattle during the 2021 campaign, compiling one interception, six pass deflections, one forced fumble, and 54 combined tackles.

 Philadelphia Eagles

-On August 15, 2022, Amadi was traded to the Philadelphia Eagles for tight end J. J. Arcega-Whiteside.
+On August 15, 2022, Amadi was traded to the Philadelphia Eagles in exchange for tight end J. J. Arcega-Whiteside.

 Tennessee Titans

 On August 24, 2022, less than 10 days after being traded to Philadelphia, Amadi was traded to the Tennessee Titans paired with Philadelphia's 2024 seventh round pick in exchange for Tennessee's 2024 sixth round pick.
-He was waived on October 31.
+He made two appearances for the Titans, recording five combined tackles.
+Amadi was waived by the Titans on October 31.

 Kansas City Chiefs

 On November 3, 2022, Amadi was signed to the practice squad of the Kansas City Chiefs.
-With the Titans and Chiefs, he appeared in three games in the 2022 season.
-Amadi became a Super Bowl champion when the Chiefs defeated the Eagles in Super Bowl LVII.
+With the Chiefs, he appeared in one game, logging one tackle.
+Amadi became a Super Bowl champion when the Chiefs defeated the Philadelphia Eagles in Super Bowl LVII.

 New Orleans Saints

 On March 7, 2023, Amadi signed with the New Orleans Saints.
 He played all 17 games primarily on special teams.

 On March 19, 2024, Amadi re-signed with the Saints.
 He was released on August 27, and re-signed to the practice squad.
 On October 26, Amadi was signed to the active roster.
 In 11 appearances (5 starts) for the Saints, he recorded 7 pass deflections, 2.0 sacks, and 65 combined tackles.

 On March 24, 2025, Amadi re-signed with the Saints on a one-year contract.